Milnor fibre boundary of a non-isolated surface singularity: Cases with small

 The orbifold Euler number is $4/15>0$, and the order of $H_1(\partial F,\Z)$ is 60.

-$C$ has one singular point with local equation $u^3+v^4=0$. $\partial F$ is a rational homology sphere, its graph is given in (\ref{bek:classifi2})(a) (with $d=4$).
+$C$ has one singular point with local equation $u^3+v^4=0$.
+The 3--manifold $\partial F$ is a rational homology sphere, its plumbing graph is given in \ref{bek:classifi2}(a) (with $d=4$).
 It is worth mentioning that there are two projectively non--equivalent curves of degree four with this local data, namely $x^4-x^3y+y^3z=0$ and $x^4-y^3z=0$.

 $C$ has one singular point with local equation $u^2+v^7=0$.
-In this case, rather surprisingly, $\partial F$ is the lens space of type $L(28,15)$ (i.e. the graph is a string with decorations: $-2,\ -8, \ -2$).
+In this case, rather surprisingly, $\partial F$ is the lens space of type $L(28,15)$ (that is, the graph is a string with decorations: $-2,\ -8, \ -2$).